sankarshanmukhopadhyay/trqp-conformance-suite/README.md

 - `docs/reference-reports/sample_run_baseline/`
 - `docs/reference-reports/sample_run_high_assurance/`

-These are intended as concrete examples of what “good evidence” looks like, and how to verify manifests and signatures.
+These are intended as concrete examples of what "good evidence" looks like, and how to verify manifests and signatures.

 ---